 The following are a list of the eight most common violations in the field.
-Check twice, take due care, and you can avoid unnecessary citations, costly fines and loss of equipment and hunting privileges.
+Check twice and take due care, and you can avoid unnecessary citations, costly fines, and loss of equipment and hunting privileges.

 If you make a mistake — for example shooting a spike, or small forked-horn deer instead of an antlerless deer — report it immediately to the local game warden or Operation Game Thief (OGT) at 1-800-992-3030.
 Follow any instructions that are provided to you and wait for the warden to arrive.
 Taking the opposite approach, such as hiding or wasting game, will carry much more serious consequences.

 1. Hunting Outside Unit Area Designated on Tag